SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/after-payment.md

 You can return a specific capture transaction by adding the transaction id to the `GET` request.

-{% include transaction-response.md payment-instrument="mobilepay" %}
+{% include transaction-response.md payment_instrument="mobilepay" %}

 ## Capture Sequence